altcp/next_day_equity_outlook/README.md

 To configure this, navigate to the config subfolder and edit the config.yml file - Instructions Within.<br/><br/>

-To visualise your choice of instrument run the jupyter notebook, eda.ipynb in the base folder.<br/>
+To visualise your choice of instrument run the jupyter notebook, eda.ipynb in the base folder.
 You can do this in the Linux Terminal after navigating to your base folder, TYPE: jupyter lab<br/><br/><br/>

 ## Discussion